 Other seaside locations

 If you’re primarily concerned with catching some sun then you might want to visit a dentist in Side, Marmaris, Kusadasi, Fethiye, or one of the other popular resort towns along the coast.
 You may not have the same amount of choice as in the larger cities, but there are still plenty of dental centres catering to tourists looking for cheap dental care.

-The most important thing is to research your decision rather than getting your teeth done on a whim because you see someone advertising cheap dental care.
+The most important thing is to research your decision rather than getting your teeth done on a whim because you see someone advertising cheap teeth implants.
 If you can speak to any expats in the area you may find they have some good recommendations.

-You may find that prices are slightly higher in the main tourist areas, but they’ll still be very competitive compared to the UK.
+You might discover that prices are slightly higher in the main tourist areas, but they’ll still be very competitive compared to the UK.

 Choosing a dentist in Turkey